Krihag/CodeUnity/README.md

 - User can follow/unfollow a profile
 - User can react to a post content item

+## COLLABORATION
+By working together we've learned a lot from each other.
+It has been a great exercise and we've worked together really well, even though we have different ways of coding.
+We have worked together every single day on Discord, collaborating through streaming and live share, and delegated tasks between us.
+We have tried to work mostly together, instead of individually, to learn as much as we could.

+### Planning the project
+To plan the project, we made a Trello-board with checklists and color themes based on how timeconsuming the different tasks would be.
+By making the Trello-board it was also easier to work structured and keep it organized all the way through the project.

 ## BUILT WITH
 ![HTML](https://img.shields.io/badge/HTML-239120?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS](https://img.shields.io/badge/CSS-239120?&style=for-the-badge&logo=css3&logoColor=white)